Racine County Court Records

 Searching Civil Records

-Civil case records can be searched online through WCCA using a case number or party name.
-The Racine County civil court page lists the categories of civil matters handled and provides access to relevant forms and procedures.
+You can search civil case records online through WCCA using a case number or party name.
+The Racine County civil court page lists the categories of civil matters handled and links to relevant forms and procedures.

 To request copies of documents from a civil case file, use the Clerk's online records request form or visit the Clerk's office in person at 730 Wisconsin Avenue, second floor.
 The search fee is $5.00 per file searched, and copies are $1.25 per page ($5.00 plus $1.25 per page for certified copies).